espressif/esptool/README.md

 #### Missing bootloader

-Recent Espressif SDKs use a small software bootloader program.
-The bootloader in ROM loads this software bootloader from flash, and then it runs the program.
-This bootloader image has to be flashed at offset 0.
-If this bootloader is missing then the ESP8266 will not boot.
+Recent Espressif SDKs use a small firmware bootloader program.
+The hardware bootloader in ROM loads this firmware bootloader from flash, and then it runs the program.
+This firmware bootloader image (with a filename like `boot_v1.x.bin`) has to be flashed at offset 0.
+If the firmware bootloader is missing then the ESP8266 will not boot.

 Refer to your SDK documentation for details regarding which binaries need to be flashed at which offsets.

+#### SPI Pins which must be disconnected

+Compared to the ROM bootloader that esptool.py talks to, a running firmware uses more of the ESP8266's pins to access the SPI flash.

+If you set "Quad I/O" mode (`-fm qio`, the esptool.py default) then GPIOs 7, 8, 9 & 10 are used for reading the SPI flash and must be otherwise disconnected.

+If you set "Dual I/O" mode (`-fm dio`) then GPIOs 7 & 8 are used for reading the SPI flash and must be otherwise disconnected.

+Try disconnecting anything from those pins (and/or swap to Dual I/O mode if you were previously using Quad I/O mode but want to attach things to GPIOs 9 & 10).

+In addition to these pins, GPIOs 6 & 11 are also used to access the SPI flash (in all modes).
+However flashing will usually fail completely if these pins are connected incorrectly.

 ### Early stage crash